 The photos above, left, feature gametime action from the fan's perpective.

-Above, right, is a terrific snapshot of the Red Sox bench, taken from inside the dugout, along with an unidentified uniformed fiigure, most likely the mascot or batboy.
+Above, right, is a terrific snapshot of the Red Sox bench, taken from inside the dugout, along with an unidentified uniformed fiigure, Jerry McCarthey, the batboy.
 In fact, this subject may have been the original owner of this album, as per a notation within.

 FOR 1915 - 1919 PHOTOGRAPHS